| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 systems if end-users could do the same under the

+terms and conditions of this license.
 For instance, A battery powering an Open Patent

 radio should be considered an aggregate work,